rdguez-mariano/practicals-2019/README.md

-# Deep Learning Indaba 2019
+# Khipu Practicals 2019

-This repository contains the practical notebooks for the Deep Learning Indaba 2019, held in Kenyatta University, Kenya.
+This repository contains the practical notebooks for Khipu 2019, held in Universidad de la República in Montevideo.

-See [www.deeplearningindaba.com](www.deeplearningindaba.com) for more details.
+See [www.khipu.ai](www.khipu.ai) for more details.

-This is not an official Google product.